PadmanabhanSaravanan/SQL-Server/README.md

 * A database cursor is a control structure that enables traversal over the records in a database.
 Cursors are used by database programmers to process individual rows returned by database system queries.
 * Cursors enable manipulation of whole result sets at once.
 In this scenario, a cursor enables the rows in a result set to be processed sequentially.
 * In SQL procedures, a cursor makes it possible to define a result set (a set of data rows) and perform complex logic on a row by row basis.
-* MySQL supports cursors inside stored programs.
+* SQL Server supports cursors inside stored programs.
 The syntax is as in embedded SQL.
 Cursors have these properties

     1. Asensitive: The server may or may not make a copy of its result table
     2. Read only: Not updatable